-The consolidated financial statements comprise the financial statements of the Parent Company and its subsidiaries as at December 31, 2018 and 2017.
+The consolidated financial statements comprise the financial statements of the Parent Company and its subsidiaries as at March 31, 2019 and December 31, 2018 and for the three months ended March 31, 2019 and 2018.
 Control is achieved when the Parent Company is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
 Specifically, the Parent Company controls an investee if, and only if, the Parent Company has:

-- Power over the investee (i.e., existing rights that give it the current ability to direct the relevant activities of the investee) - Exposure, or rights, to variable returns from its involvement with the investee - The ability to use its power over the investee to affect its returns
+• Power over the investee (i.e., existing rights that give it the current ability to direct the relevant activities of the investee)

+- Exposure, or rights, to variable returns from its involvement with the investee - The ability to use its power over the investee to affect its returns